kahlil/sensible-config/README.md

 ## Gitattributes

-The `.gitattributes` file just makes sure that all text files get normalized to LF on checkin.
+The `.gitattributes` file just makes sure that if Git decides that the content is text, its line endings are normalized to LF on checkin.

 ## How to Use